LegacyProject/AboutProject/README.md

 #Done:-
 - Cleaned up DB errors logs due to spawndifficulties (commit to come)
 - Pulled updates from trinitycore master
+- Fixed errors due to creature template faction not being set

 # About the project